 Status

 This document is the normative specification for NIEM model package descriptions (MPDs).
-It supersedes both [NIEM MPD Specification 1.0] and [NIEM MPD Specification 1.1], as well as IEPD guidance previously published in [Requirements for a NIEM IEPD 2.1].
+It supersedes [NIEM MPD Specification 3.0.1].

 This specification focuses on the rules for MPDs in general, and for information exchange package documentation (IEPD) MPDs specifically.
-Relevant NIEM specifications will address the rules for other MPD classes in the future.

 At some time in the future NTAC will design, test, and publish a set of Schematron rules that correspond to constraint rules in this this MPD Specification.

-The MPD Specification represents the collaborative work of the NIEM Technical Architecture Committee (NTAC), the NIEM Business Architecture Committee (NBAC), and their predecessors.
-It is a product of the NIEM Program Management Office (PMO).
+The MPD Specification represents the collaborative work of the NIEM Technical Architecture Committee (NTAC) and the NIEM Business Architecture Committee (NBAC).
+It is a product of the NIEM Management Office (NMO).

 Email comments on this specification to niem-comments@lists.gatech.edu.